ekassos/cs2881r-mini-project/results/writeup.md

 * Repetition penalty: 1.8

 ##### Chat Template
-The entirity of the adversarial prompt, including the corpus context, is passed to the model as a user message.
+The entirety of the adversarial prompt, including the corpus context, is passed to the model as a user message.
 There are two pathways for generating responses depending on the model files:

 * **Llama-2-Chat-7b, Mistral-Instruct-7b, SOLAR-10.7b, Llama-2-Chat-13b, Mixstral-Instruct-8x7b:** These models come with chat templates, so one can use the `tokenizer.apply_chat_template` function to generate the final input.
 * **Vicuna-13b, WizardLM-13b:** These models do not come with chat templates.
 Therefore, I use the `get_conversation_template` function from the `fastchat` library to obtain the appropriate chat template for these models, both of which follow the Vicuna chat format.
 Finally, I use the `tokenizer.encode` function to generate the final input.